-The premium charged for the restoration of the reinsurance limit Reinstatement premium ..... of a catastrophe contract to its full amount after payment by the agrees to indemnify another insurance or reinsurance company, the ceding company, against all or a portion of the insurance or reinsurance risks underwritten by the ceding company under one or more policies.
+The premium charged for the restoration of the reinsurance limit of a catastrophe contract to its full amount after payment by the reinsurer of losses as a result of an occurrence.

+An arrangement in which an insurance company, the reinsurer, agrees to indemnify another insurance or reinsurance company, the ceding company, against all or a portion of the insurance or reinsurance risks underwritten by the ceding company under one or more policies.
 Reinsurance can provide a ceding company with several benefits, including a reduction in net liability on individual risks and catastrophe protection from large or multiple losses.
 Reinsurance also provides a ceding company with additional underwriting capacity by permitting it to accept larger risks and write more business than would be possible without a concomitant increase in capital and surplus, and facilitates the maintenance of acceptable financial ratios by the ceding company.
-Reinsurance does not legally discharge the primary insurer from its liability with the retention is a dollar amount of loss, a loss ratio or a percentage.
+Reinsurance does not legally discharge the primary insurer from its liability with respect to its obligations to the insured.